-General Guidance Letter 23-003 Notice of Revised Carrier Premium Reduction Targets for Plans Established in NRS 695K, available at: https://www.medicaid.nv.gov/Downloads/provider/web\announcement\3220\20231120.pdf Pursuant to the Director's revision authority under Subsection 5 of NRS 695K.200, the Director issued updated guidance on November 20, 2023 revising the premium reduction requirements to require that carriers establish plans premium rates to ensure the projected reduced trend achieved in the first four years is sustained over time.
+In the fifth and final year of the five-year MCO and BBSP contracts with carriers and the 1332 waiver period, the Director intends to include a continuation of the premium reduction targets for BBSP premium rates to ensure the projected reduced trend achieved in the first four years is sustained over time.
 The Director will use the State's contract authority with carriers offering the BBSPs to enforce these new targets with associated penalties and sanctions as outlined further in Subsection 3.

-• Provider Reimbursement Floor: State law requires carriers offering the new BBSPs to ensure that their negotiated rates with network providers are the same or better, in the aggregate, than the rates paid by Medicare.
-The Director intends to establish reasonable rates for services not covered in Medicare (e.g., pregnancy-related coverage).
+• Provider Reimbursement Floor: State law requires carriers offering the new BBSPs to ensure that their negotiated rates with network providers are the same or better, in the aggregate, than the rates paid by Medicare.17 The Director intends to establish reasonable rates for services not covered in Medicare (e.g., pregnancy-related coverage).
 These rates will be calculated annually as a percentage of Public Employees' Benefits Program (PEBP) or Medicaid rates for the same or similar service, where a Medicare rate is unavailable.
 Carriers must attest in their bids on the BBSP contract that they are in compliance with this requirement with respect to the rates they negotiate with their provider networks.